 \subsection{COCO Keypoint Detection}

-As one of the largest and most challenging datasets for HPE, the COCO dataset~\cite{coco} contains more than 200,000 images and 250,000 person instances labeling with 17 keypoints (e.g., nose, left ear, etc.).
+As one of the largest and most challenging datasets for HPE, the COCO dataset~\cite{coco} contains more than 200,000 images and 250,000 person instances labeling with 17 keypoints (\emph{e.g.}, nose, left ear, etc.).
 The COCO dataset is divided into three parts: 57k images for the training set, 5k for val set and 20k for test-dev set.
-Note that all the methods reported in this paper are trained only on the train2017 set and evaluated on the val2017 set and test-dev2017 set.
 In this paper, we follow the data augmentation in \cite{heatmap:sun2019deep}.

-\paragraph{Evaluation metric.} The standard average precision (AP) is used as our evaluation metric on the COCO dataset, which is calculated based on Object Keypoint Similarity (OKS):
+\textbf{Evaluation metric.} The standard average precision (AP) is used as our evaluation metric on the COCO dataset, which is calculated based on Object Keypoint Similarity (OKS):

-where $d_i$ is the Euclidean distance between the $i$-th predicted keypoint coordinate and its corresponding coordinate groundtruth, $j_i$ is a constant, $v_i$ is the visibilty flag, and $s$ is the object scale.
+where $d_i$ is the Euclidean distance between the $i$-th predicted keypoint coordinate and its corresponding coordinate groundtruth, $j_i$ is a constant, $v_i$ is the visibilty flag, $\sigma$ denotes indicator function and $s$ is the object scale.